Digital Literacy: The Essential Skill of Today's World

 • Career Readiness: Many of today's jobs didn't exist a decade ago.
 Think of roles in social media management, AI ethics, or VR design.
 As the job market evolves, digital literacy ensures students are prepared for emerging roles.

 • Lifelong Learning: The digital world constantly changes.
-Being digitally literate means students can self-learn and adapt, essential skills in the 21st century.
+Being digitally literate means students can self-learn and adapt, which is essential in the 21st century.

 3. Bridging the Digital Divide:

-Access to digital tools is not uniform across socioeconomic strata.
+Access to digital tools is unique across socioeconomic strata.
 Schools have a pivotal role in ensuring all students, regardless of their background, attain a certain standard of digital proficiency.

 • Equal Opportunity: In a world where scholarships, internships, and job opportunities are often sourced online, digital literacy can be the bridge that offers equal opportunity to all students.